Palo Alto: HIP Features - VPN, Host-Info and Firewall Security

 • How to use the information in your firewall instance

-• One of the jobs of the GlobalProtect agent is to collect information about the host it is running on.
-The agent then submits this host information to the GlobalProtect gateway upon successful connection.
+One of the jobs of the Globalprotect client is to collect information about the host it is running on.
+The client submits this host information to the Globalprotect gateway upon successful connection.

-• The gateway matches this raw host information submitted by the agent against any HIP objects and HIP profiles the firewall administrator has defined.
+The gateway matches this raw host information submitted by the client against any HIP objects or HIP profiles the firewall administrator has defined.

-• Additionally, if it finds a HIP Profile match in a policy rule, it enforces the corresponding security policy.
+Additionally, if it finds a HIP Profile match in a security rule, it enforces the action on the security rule.
 (See image for example)

 HIP_SecPolicy_Example

-• Create the HIP object to match your need, keeping in mind the HIP Objects are merely building blocks to create the HIP Profiles used in security policies.
+Create the HIP object to match your need, keeping in mind the HIP Objects are merely building blocks to create the HIP Profiles used in security rules.

-• When you create your HIP profiles, you can combine the HIP objects you previously created, or other HIP profiles, using Boolean logic which will be matched or not matched when a traffic flow is evaluated.
+When you create your HIP profiles, you can combine the HIP objects you previously created, or other HIP profiles, using Boolean logic for use when a traffic flow is evaluated.

 Keywords: